 As a follower of Aldsidu, I obviously have great respect for the Saga of Ragnar Loðbrók and the Saga of Ragnar's sons.
 It is possible (pending which scholar you talk to) that the Danish King Sigfred was Sigurd Hring.
-King Sigfred is first mentioned in 777 when the Saxon drohtin Widukind, leader of the Heathen resistance against Charlemagne, fled Saxony to regroup after a defeat.
-The Danes harbored these Saxon Heathens, as both the Danes and the Saxons venerated the Aesir, and shared a similar faith.
-Saxony was all that was between the Danes and Christian Frankia, and the Danes had a great interest in the Saxons Wars.
+King Sigfred is first mentioned in 777 when the Saxon drohtin Widukind, leader of the Heathen resistance against Charlemagne, fled Saxony to regroup after a defeat in the Saxon Wars.
+The Danes harbored these Saxon Heathens, as both the Danes and the Saxons venerated the Aesir, and shared the same faith.
+Saxony was all that was between the Danes and Christian Frankia, and the Danes had a great interest in the Saxon Wars.
 The Frankish king Charlemagne had already brought Heathen Frisia to Christianity, and now, in the Saxon Wars, was trying to do the same to Saxony.
 Heathen Saxony bordered Heathen Denmark.
 Widukind, the most famous Saxon Heathen, married Geva of Westfold, daughter of the Danish king Sigfred and sister of the Danish king Ragnar and Danish King Gudfred.
 (In otherwords, if Sigfred was Sigurd Hring, then Widukind married into Ragnar's family.)
-What is without doubt however, after holy sites like Thor's Oak (south of Saxony), Thunarsbrunno (Thor's Well, in Saxon Hohensyburg), and the Irminsul (Saxon Eresburg) were destroyed and their treasures taken, the Danes started sacking monasteries and stealing their treasures in Frankia and England (where the missionaries were coming into their territory from.)
+After holy sites like Thor's Oak (south of Saxony), Thunarsbrunno (Thor's Well, in Saxon Hohensyburg), and the Irminsul (Saxon Eresburg) were destroyed and their treasures taken, the Danes started sacking monasteries and stealing their treasures in Frankia and England (where the missionaries were coming into their territory from.)
 It is with this great respect for Ragnar as a follower of Aldsidu, I have translated both the Saga of Ragnar Loðbrok and the Saga of his sons (two separate sagas.)
 Enjoy!
 (PS- If you are expecting to read these two sagas and see them match the Vikings TV show, you will be disappointed.
 The Vikings TV show almost completely ignores these 13th century sagas.
-Bjorn Ironside is actually a son of Aslaug, and Ivar is the first born.
+Bjorn Ironside is actually a son of Aslaug, and Ivar is the first-born, older than Bjorn Ironside.
 Lagertha is not even mentioned in these sagas, but it is only mentioned by Saxo Grammaticus in his Gesta Danorum.
 Ivar was the son of Ragnar that defeated king Aella, whereas his brothers failed.
 Ivar did not kill his brother Sigurd.
 Ubba is not mentioned in the sagas either, and most likely Ubba was a Frisian king, not related to Ragnar.
 Ivar even fathered two sons in the saga.
 The History Channel ignores these sagas, and I am sure Michael Hirst would argue that the sagas are not true history anyways.
 The TV show, while very entertaining at times, doesn't follow what scholars consider true history is either...)
 Hopefully, the sagas will be more entertaining than the TV shows for most of my readers.

 The Saga of Ragnar Loðbrók